 We accept re-registrations and transfers from CTFs or existing Jisas without charge

 Your clients can choose from over 6,000 assets

 A child is eligible to open a Jisa if they’re resident in the UK and under the age of 18 and don’t have a Child Trust Fund (or if they’re transferring a CTF into the Jisa).
 A child under 16 can’t complete a Jisa application themselves.
 Only a person with parental responsibility can complete the application.

-The overall Jisa subscription limit is £4,260 for the 2018/19 tax year (£4,368 for 2019/20).
+The overall Jisa subscription limit is £4,368 for the 2019-20 tax year end.
 This can be split over a cash Jisa and a stocks and shares Jisa.
 If the full subscription isn’t used within the tax year, it will be lost.
 There’s no opportunity to carry it forward, so it’s important to ‘use it or lose it’.

 A Jisa account must have a registered contact and, most often, this will be the person who completed the Jisa application.
 There can be only one registered contact for a Jisa at any time and they are the person authorised to give instructions about the management of the account.